 Also, don’t forget about the walking trails.
 Ding Darling has several walking trails.
 I photographed an Eastern Screech Owl – Red Morph on the trail between the visitor center and the booth where you pay admission.
 I also photographed a rare White-crowned Pigeon along the Shell Mound Trail.

 There is also the Bailey Tract Trail that is part of Ding Darling but located on the other side of Sanibel Island.
-I'll be writing a separate blog post on the Bailey Tract.

 Written by Martin Belan